How much screen time is too much? Here are the limits 10 tech executives set for their kids

 No screen time before age 2

-Tom Cortese, co-founder and chief operating officer of Peloton, the bike company that brings virtual spin studio classes into people’s homes
+Tom Cortese, co-founder and chief operating officer of Peloton, the fitness and tech company that brings virtual workout studio classes into people’s homes

 Kids: Giorgio, 4, and Gavriel, 2, and a daughter due in November

-Note: CORRECTION (June 11, 2018, 12:51 p.m.): An earlier version of this article incorrectly described the websites used by Danielle Levitas' daughter Jacqueline.
-Jacqueline does not have an account on Musical.ly.